 What difference could this project make?

-Margarita is setting up a programme to empower impoverished communities to fight the corruption that affects their daily lives through learning how to effectively use their rights of petition.
+Margarita is setting up a programme to empower impoverished communities to fight the corruption that affects their daily lives through learning how to effectively use their rights of the petition.
 She will produce educational videos together with law professionals to raise awareness and to teach participants how to get access to public information that is not transparent.
 She will partner with three prestigious universities in Bogota to work with local communities to identify the areas that the communications are most affected by corruption, and will support locals to use petitions.
-All results will be documented by video, shared via social media to inspire others to replicate the success stories and to create wider impact.
+All results will be documented by video, shared via social media to inspire others to replicate the success stories and to create a wider impact.